 I'm travelling to Europe

-If you are travelling to more than one country, you can apply online via the embassy where you will spend the most time.
-If you are spending an equal amount of time in each country, apply online via the embassy of the first country you plan to visit.
+If you're travelling to more than one country, you can apply online via the embassy where you'll spend the most time.
+If you're spending an equal amount of time in each country, apply online via the embassy of the first country you plan to visit.

 Important to know: You should always check the rules on the embassy website of the country where you plan to travel.